apify/apify-cli/README.md

 ## `apify actor:push-data [ITEM]`

-Stores an object or an array of objects to the default dataset of the actor run.NaNPassing data using argument:
+Stores an object or an array of objects to the default dataset of the actor run.

 ```
 USAGE